solomonkamanga/100-days-of-code/log.md

 **Today's Progress:** Continued working on the portfolio section of the website for the **Build a Personal Portfolio Webpage** challenge from **freeCodeCamp**.

 **Thoughts:** I almost done implementing the structure I want for the modal boxes in the portfolio section.
-And I also found a structure for the portfolio section that classifies the projects into different categories; I would like to use this structurein in my webpage.
+And I also found a structure for the portfolio section that classifies the projects into different categories; I would like to use this structure on my webpage.

 **Link to work:** [Day 35 - freeCodeCamp](https://twitter.com/Changamire_Musa/status/919822961514819584)